PizzaWithMilk/Github-tracker-template/README.md

 - Polls every 5 minutes, and catches up on everything missed since the last check (not just the single newest item) — up to 10 items per run, with a note if more landed than that.
 - The ping, title, and author/link info are sent together in one message along with as much of the notes/commit message as fits.
 Long ones spill into "(continued)" follow-up messages, always breaking on whole lines (bullet points, links, etc. are never cut mid-word).
 - Retries network calls a few times before giving up, and won't let two runs overlap.
+- Bare `#123` references *and* full bare PR/issue URLs are both converted into real clickable links before sending.
+Some projects mix both styles within one release (part hand-written, part auto-generated) — GitHub renders either form as a link on its own pages, but Discord does neither on its own, so both get normalized.

 ## Notes